- Use Cases

 How to Try Out the NuoDB Red Hat Certified Container in OpenShift Container Platform:

 First, join the Red Hat Developer Community, which gives you access to Red Hat enterprise software, resources, and experts to support your development projects.

 Then, download and install the Red Hat Container Development Kit, which gives you an instance of Red Hat OpenShift Container Platform to run locally on your machine.

 After you’ve created a new project in OpenShift, you’re ready to pull and deploy NuoDB from the Red Hat Container Registry.

-Supporting NuoDB in container applications is a key initiative of ours.
+Supporting NuoDB in container-native applications is a key initiative of ours.
 We have several exciting blogs on this topic planned for the rest of the year!

 We’ll be discussing containers in general, the challenges of databases in container applications (and how NuoDB addresses these challenges), and the greater container technology ecosystem in general.